Shajjad002/Inventory-Deshboard-.Net/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Support

-For questions or support:
+For support and questions, please contact the development team or create an issue in the repository.

-- Create an issue in the repository
+## Changelog

-- Check the documentation
+### Version 1.0.0
-- Review the API documentation at `/swagger`
+- Initial release

-## 🔄 Version History
+- Student dashboard with comprehensive features

-- **v1.0.0**: Initial release with core dashboard functionality
+- JWT authentication
-- **v1.1.0**: Added authentication and user management
+- Real-time notifications
-- **v1.2.0**: Implemented real-time features with SignalR
+- Interactive charts and analytics
-- **v1.3.0**: Added course management and profile features
+- Course management
-- **v2.0.0**: Full UI project with comprehensive features
+- Assignment and test tracking

----
+- Profile management

-**Built with ❤️ using .NET Core 8**
+- Responsive design